benalavi/waveform/README.md

     $ sudo gem install waveform

-Image creation depends on `chunky_png`, which has a faster native library called `oily_png` which will be used if availble.
+Image creation depends on `chunky_png`, which has a faster native library called `oily_png` which will be used if available.

     $ sudo gem install oily_png